-2) CONSULTATION UNDER ARTICLE 4 OF DSU
+(1) CONSULTATION UNDER ARTICLE 4 OF THE DSU

-The DSU specifies that it adheres to the principles of the management of disputes applied under Articles XXII and XXIII of GATT (paragraph 1, Article 3 of DSU).
-Article 4 of DSU provides for consultation procedures and rules and specifies that each party should give sympathetic consideration to any representations made by another party and should provide adequate opportunity for consultation.
-It provides that the parties which enter into consultations should attempt to obtain satisfactory adjustment of the matter concerned.
+The DSU specifies that it adheres to the principles of the management of disputes applied under Articles XXII and XXIII of GATT (paragraph 1, Article 3 of the DSU).
+Article 4 of the DSU provides for consultation procedures and rules and specifies that each party should give sympathetic consideration to any representations made by another party and should provide adequate opportunity for consultation (paragraph 2, Article 4 of the DSU).
+It provides that the parties which enter into consultations should attempt to obtain satisfactory adjustment of the matter concerned (paragraph 5, Article 4 of the DSU).

 According to the DSU (paragraph 4, Article 4), a request for consultations shall be effective when such request is submitted in writing, gives reasons for the request, including identification of the measures at issue and an indication of the legal basis for the complaint and is notified to the DSB (Dispute Settlement Body of WTO).
-It provides that the party to which a request is made shall reply within 10 days after the date of its receipt and shall enter into consultations in good faith within a period of no more than 30 days after the date of receipt of the request, with a view to reaching a mutually satisfactory solution (paragraph 3, Article 4 of DSU).
+It provides that the party to which a request is made shall reply within 10 days after the date of its receipt and shall enter into consultations in good faith within a period of no more than 30 days after the date of receipt of the request, with a view to reaching a mutually satisfactory solution (paragraph 3, Article 4 of the DSU).

 WTO Members other than the consulting parties are to be informed in writing of requests for consultations, and any Member that has a substantial trade interest in consultations may request to join in the consultations as a third party.
-It is also provided that the party to which the request for consultations is addressed may reject the said third party's desire to join in the consultations when the party considers that "the claim of substantial trade interest is not well-founded" (paragraph 11, Article 4 of DSU).
+It is provided that a third party can join consultations when the party to which the request for consultations is addressed considers that said third party's claim of "substantial trade interest" is well-founded. (paragraph 11, Article 4 of the DSU).